50 Fun Summer Things to Do with Kids and Families in the Hamptons and North Fork

 Hop aboard a board at an East End surfing school.
 Photo courtesy of Island Surf School

 13. Teach your kids to catch the waves at one of the region’s nationally recognized surfing schools.
+Corey's Wave offers lessons that can accommodate even the littlest surfers.

 15. Canoe, kayak, or paddle board your way through the waterways.